eredo/dartson/README.md

 [![Build Status](https://drone.io/github.com/eredo/dartson/status.png)](https://drone.io/github.com/eredo/dartson/latest)

 Dartson is a Dart library that can be used to convert Dart objects into a JSON string.
 It uses dart:mirrors reflection to rebuild the schema.
-It also works in dart2js when using the dartson builder.

- > NOTICE: dart2js support is currently in development.
-It will be done soon.
+> #### NOTICE: Latest tests using dart dev channel 1.2.0-dev.1.0 (31918) passed successful using dart2js without any further adjustments.
+Feedback is welcomed!

 ## Serializing objects in dart